kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 Before we can deploy anything we'll need to do a small application to deploy.
 During the course, you will develop your own application.
 The technologies used for the application do not matter - for the examples we're going to use [node.js](https://nodejs.org/en/) but the example application will be offered through GitHub as well as Docker Hub.

-Let's create an application that generates and outputs a hash every 5 seconds or so.
+Let's launch an application that generates and outputs a hash every 5 seconds or so.

 I've prepared one [here](https://github.com/kubernetes-hy/material-example/tree/master/app1) `docker run jakousa/dwk-app1`.

 To deploy we need the cluster to have an access to the image.
 By default, Kubernetes is intended to be used with a registry.
-K3d offers `import-images` command, but since that won't work when we go to non-k3d solutions we'll use the now possibly very familiar registry *Docker Hub*, we used that in [DevOps with Docker](http://devopswithdocker.com/).
+K3d offers `import-images` command, but since that won't work when we go to non-k3d solutions we'll use the now possibly very familiar registry *Docker Hub*, which we used in [DevOps with Docker](http://devopswithdocker.com/).
 If you've never used Docker Hub, it's the place where docker client defaults to, so when you run "docker pull nginx" the nginx comes from Docker Hub.
 You'll need to register an account there and after that you can use `docker login` to authenticate yourself.
 If you don't wish to use Docker Hub you can also use local registry: follow the [tutorial here](https://k3d.io/usage/guides/registries/#using-a-local-registry) to set one up.

 ```console
 $ docker tag _image_ _username_/_image_